Tutorial Part 2: Customizing Views#

 return await self.save_object(obj)

-perform_update — validate before saving#
+update — validate before saving#

-async def perform_update(self, id, schema_obj):
+async def update(self, obj, schema_obj):

 if obj.published: